nulib/meadow/README.md

 - Install Node.js dependencies with `cd assets && yarn install`
 - Start Phoenix endpoint with `mix phx.server`

-Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.
+Now you can visit [`devbox.library.northwestern.edu`](http://devbox.library.northwestern.edu) from your browser.

 ## Running the application

 You can simply run the application with `mix phx.server`

-After initial setup, you don't need to run `mix ecto.setup` again
+After initial setup, you don't need to run `mix ecto.setup` again, but if there are database changes you'll need to run `mix ecto.migrate` before starting the Phoenix server.
+Or, you can run `mix ecto.reset` which will drop and recreate the database and run the migrations.

 ### Dependencies